 Since the last term is constant w.r.t. $\param$, we deduce that

 \ie the stationary distribution is a Gaussian $\calN \rb{\Bar{\param}, \bSigma}$.
 We can now calculate the expected training and population losses.

-\paragraph{Goal.} In the rest of this section, our final aim is to calculate the expected training and population losses in the setup described above, in the case when the data is sampled i.i.d. from standard Gaussian distribution, $\sigma$ is a fixed constant, $\lambda \propto d$ (to match standard initialization\footnote{Since this is a linear model $d=\mathrm{layer\,width}$, and as we assume the regularization matches the standard initialization. \removed{Note that in the main paper we originally wrote that in standard initializations $\lambda \propto 1/\sqrt{\mathrm{layer\,width}}$, but this is a typo (that we detected immediately after main paper submission), and should be $\lambda \propto \mathrm{layer\,width}$.
-In all the experiments (described in \cref{app-sec: experiments}) we used the correct values for initialization and regularization ($\lambda \propto \mathrm{layer\,width}$).
-Also, as we wrote in the main paper, the effect of weight decay was small in \eqref{eq: train loss sde regularized}, since the weight decay term $\propto \lambda/N\ll1$.}}), $N,\beta$ and $d$ are large, but $\beta \ll N$, so our generalization bound is small (since $\mathbb{E}_{p_0}L$ is a fixed constant in this case).
+\paragraph{Goal.} In the rest of this section, our final aim is to calculate the expected training and population losses in the setup described above, in the case when the data is sampled i.i.d. from standard Gaussian distribution, $\sigma$ is a fixed constant, $\lambda \propto d$ (to match standard initialization), \footnote{Since this is a linear model $d=\mathrm{layer\,width}$, and as we assume the regularization matches the standard initialization.
+This initialization is considered in many works as a Bayesian prior in various settings \citep{lee2018deep,wenger2025variational}.} $N,\beta$ and $d$ are large, but $\beta \ll N$, so our generalization bound is small (since $\mathbb{E}_{p_0}L$ is a fixed constant in this case).
 We will find (in \cref{app-rem: taylor simplification of training loss} and \cref{app-rem: taylor simplification population loss}) that if also $d \ll \beta$ then the training and expected population loss are not significantly degraded.
 This is not a major constraint, since we need $d\ll N$ to get good population loss anyway, even without noise (i.e. $\beta\rightarrow\infty$).
 This shows that in this regime $d \ll \beta \ll N$, the randomness required by our generalization bound (the KL bounds in \cref{cor: generalization for ngf box and regularization}) does not significantly harm the training loss or the expected population loss.

 \begin{claim} With some abuse of notation, denote $\trainloss \rb{\param_\infty} = \bbE_{\param \sim \posteriorstationary} \trainloss \rb{\param}$.
 Then

 \end{claim} \begin{proof} From \citet{petersen2012cookbook} (equation 318)